IntuitDeveloper/oauth2-nodejs/README.md

 #### JWT (ID Token)

 `/tools/jwt.js` - For OpenID scopes, after exchanging the authorization code, you will receive a JWT (JSON Web Token) ID Token.
 View this code snippet for an example of how to decode, and validate that the ID Token is secure.

+#### Troubleshooting

+Error: No realmID - make sure to add "com.intuit.quickbooks.accounting" or other relevant scope to "sign_in_with_intuit" in config.json.
+To test connectivity, you can also use https://developer.intuit.com/v2/ui#/playground